RolandMarchand/rolandmarchand.com/content/posts/c-easy-debugging/index.md

-+++
-title = "Easy C Debugging"
-author = "Roland Marchand"
+---
+title: Easy C Debugging
+author: Roland Marchand
-summary = "Learn the basics of the GNU Debugger" description = "Learn how to use the GNU Debugger to debug C and C++ programs, analyze control flow, inspect variables at run-time, and fix crashes and segmentation faults." date = "2022-10-18" toc = true cover = "featured.webp" categories = ["Computer Science"] tags = [
+summary: Learn the basics of the GNU Debugger
+description: Learn how to use the GNU Debugger to debug C and C++ programs, analyze control flow, inspect variables at run-time, and fix crashes and segmentation faults.
-   "C",
-   "C++",
-   "Debugging",
-   "Programming"
-]
-authors = [
-    "lazarus-overlook"
-]
-+++
+date: 2022-10-18
+toc: true
+cover: featured.webp
+categories:
+    - Computer Science
+tags:
+    - C
+    - C++
+    - Debugging
+    - Programming
+    - Tutorial
+---

 ## Introduction